itstommymorgan/vim_config/README.markdown

 * [TailMinusF](http://github.com/vim-scripts/TailMinusF "tailminusf at github")
 * [YankRing](http://github.com/chrismetcalf/vim-yankring "yankring at github")

-It also contains a few special syntax files:

-* Haml/Sass
-* Markdown

 You can follow the links above to see the original source of each included plugin, but I've also described them later in this document.

-Where possible, each plugin is pulled in as a git submodule, so you can stay up-to-date on the latest developments.
-Sometimes this isn't possible, though, so be sure to check vim.org for the latest versions of plugins.
+Each plugin is pulled in as a git submodule, so you can stay up-to-date on the latest developments.

 ## STRUCTURE ##

 All plugins, syntax files, etc. are stored in the 'usual' place.
 There are three 'custom' folders, though, that you should be aware of.

-* external - the external folder is where all the git-submodules are stored, for plugins that are kept on github.
+* bundle - this is the special folder pathogen uses to store plugins.
+* external - any submodules that aren't kept in bundle will go here.
+As of right now, pathogen is the only thing here.
 * config - this is where all the custom config files are kept.
 If you look in the vimrc file, you'll see where everything in this folder is loaded recursively (even subfolders, if you're obsessive about organizing your config